rabaut/LudumDare28/README.md

 Score is calculated by adding up all the currently created hex values.
 There are bonus items
 denoted by a @ that are converted to a hex value between A-F when touched.
 Manipulate the map
-by reducing obstacles into hex values!
+by reducing obstacles into hex values to help you reach the bonus items!

 Using SFML 2.1 and C++